Last Updated on August 28, 2021 by Lawrence Berezin

 2. 2-Hour boot and tow nightmare

 My car was lucky enough to be part of the boot & tow program.
 I think I can get the ticket off because it listed a required element incorrectly.
-If I do get the ticket dismissed on these grounds, will I be able to get the boot and tow refunded?
+If I get the ticket dismissed on these grounds, will I get the boot and tow refunded?

 Thanks for the help!